-An initiating STA performing an FTM procedure with a responding STA that is not an AP shall support ASAP operation.

 A responding STA that is not an AP shall support and select ASAP operation when so requested by an initiating STA.

 If the responding STA is ASAP capable, the responding STA’s selection of ASAP should be the same as that requested by the initiating STA.